polyglot-edu/runtime/README.md

 A Gamified .NET Interactive Framework for Teaching and Learning Multi-Language Programming for High School and Undergraduate Students

-Currently, Polyglot only works with C# but we're working on the support for the other .NET Interactive languages (F#, Javascript, ...) and [SysML V2](https://www.omgsysml.org/SysML-2.htm)
+Polyglot works well with C# and [SysML V2](https://www.omgsysml.org/SysML-2.htm), but we're extending the support for the other .NET Interactive languages (F#, Javascript, ...)

 See it in action in the videos below!